 Amazon is one of the biggest retailers in the world.
 When it comes to shopping on Amazon, many people look for cost efficiency and convenience.

-However, you might be surprised to discover that you might be making some common mistakes when you shop on Amazon.
-If you want to avoid losing out, consider these mistakes to watch out for.
+However, you might be making some common mistakes when you shop at the giant online retailer.
+If you want to avoid losing out, avoid these errors.

 1. Not using Honey